marthagriggs9/group4_project/README.md

 ## Definitions:

-***Days on Market***: The median number of days property listings spend on the market within the specified geography during the specified month.
-Time spent on the market is defined as the time between the initial listing of a property and either its closing date or the date it is taken off the market.

-***Inventories***:

-***Mean Average Price***:
+***Days on Market***:
+The number of days between the date the home was listed for sale and when the home went off-market/pending sale covering all homes with an off-market date during a given time period where 50% of the off-market homes sat longer on the market and 50% went off the market faster.
+Excludes homes that stay on the market for more than 1 year.

+***Inventories***:Total number of active listings on the last day of a given time period.

+***Median Average Price***:The final home sale price covering all homes with a sale date during a given time period where 50% of the sales were above this price and 50% were below this price.

 ## Outline of the project